 There are two large vestibules, one on each side of the shelter.
-They attach to a metal hook that is attached to the main guy-line running from the peaks of the shelter.
+They attach a metal hook to the main guy line running from the peaks of the shelter.

-Each vestibule is split up the middle so, in essence, you have two doors on each side of the Duplex.
+Each vestibule is split up in the middle, so, in essence, you have two doors on each side of the Duplex.
 There is a toggle about halfway up the vestibule to secure the doors from flapping in the wind.

 Either door can be rolled up and attached to the shelter using a toggle.